MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 Build your WPF application.

+To keep the WPF application in sync with future changes to the UWP Class Library, you need to explicitly add a build dependency by right-clicking on the WPF project, and choosing "Build Dependencies".
+Add a Project dependency so the WPF application depends on the UWP Class Library.

 ## Bind data from your desktop application to a field in the custom control

 In **Solution Explorer**, expand the UWP class library project, and open the code behind file of a page.